graphql/graphql-spec/spec/Section 3 -- Type System.md

 begins with {"\_\_"} (two underscores), as this is used exclusively by GraphQL's introspection system.

-A document must include at most one {SchemaDefinition}.
+A document may include at most one {SchemaDefinition}.

 ### Root Operation Types